CJ42/ethsingapore-hackathon-2024/README.md

 ### Uniswap V4

-On Uniswap V4, we can leverage hooks to adjust the fees automatically.
-In this project, we show a way to adjust the pool fees dynamically.
+In [Uniswap V4](https://docs.uniswap.org/contracts/v4/overview), we can leverage hooks to adjust the fees automatically.
+In this project, we show a way to adjust the pool fees dynamically, by using external data from Chainlink oracles.

 ```mermaid
 graph LR